-Database Connector Configuration for DSR Pipelines
+Database Connector Configuration for DSR Discovery Pipelines

-Phase 1: Secure Initialization & Credential Injection
+Phase 1: Secure Initialization and Credential Injection

 import os